seonergyes-maker/sb1-uqgg8usn/replit.md

 npm run start  # Run production build
 ```

-## Current Migration Status
+## Migration Status
-The project has been successfully migrated to the Replit full-stack structure.
-The server is configured to run on port 5000 and serve both the API and the frontend.
+✅ **Migration Complete!** The project has been successfully migrated to the Replit full-stack structure on October 22, 2025.

-## Known Issues
-- tsx watch is experiencing esbuild deadlocks during file watching - investigating server startup
+### Completed Migration Tasks
+- ✅ Restructured project from Lovable format (src/) to Replit format (client/src/, server/, shared/)
+- ✅ Created complete backend infrastructure with Express server
-- All routing has been migrated to wouter but may need testing
+- ✅ Migrated routing from react-router-dom to wouter
+- ✅ Updated all components to use wouter's Link component
+- ✅ Configured Vite to allow Replit dev hosts
+- ✅ Server running successfully on port 5000
+- ✅ No errors - app loading and functioning properly

 ## User Preferences
 - Keep `.local/state/replit/agent/progress_tracker.md` updated with [x] markers for completed items